MikeSmithLabTeam/particletracker/docs/source/rstfiles/examples/example2.rst

 It simply returns the absolute difference between a pixels intensity and a reference value set by the user.
 In microscopy (as here) objects below the image plane often appear dark whilst those above it often appear bright.
 Using the absolute diff enables one to see all the objects as bright features (below left).
 To see the output move the threshold method below inactive temporarily and toggle the "Capture Image" button below the viewer.
+Now move the threshold method back.
 Having done that we take a global threshold setting all pixels brighter than a threshold value to 255 and those dimmer to 0.
 If you again toggle the image you'll see white particles on a completely black background (below right).